john98nf/Coupled-Pendulums-Animation/README.md

 # Coupled-Pendulums-Animation

-This project was created back in the summer of 2017

 If anyone wants to build in his personal computer (using a debian based, linux distro), the necessary commands are the following:

     g++ -c main.cpp Double_pendulum.cpp pendulum.cpp